Mathematics, PhD

 In exceptional circumstances, departmental permission may be requested to replace required courses with suitable alternatives.
 The student may also petition the department to waive one or more of these courses because of work completed previously.

 It is in each student's best interest to take the courses that contain the material covered in the qualifying exams as soon as their individual program allows.
-Sequels to these courses, at the 500 level, are frequently offered.
-The qualifying exam courses are generally prerequisites to these 500-level courses.
+Sequels to these courses, at the 5000 level, are frequently offered.
+The qualifying exam courses are generally prerequisites to the ESE 5000-level courses.

 Language requirement: All students must demonstrate proficiency in English.